linuskang/bubbly/README.md

 # WaterNearMe: Mapping out Australia's water fountains

-**WaterNearMe** is an all-in-one app designed to help you locate your nearest water fountain, and contribute to the largest database of water fountains in Australia - completely for free!
+**WaterNearMe** is an all-in-one app designed to help you locate your nearest water fountain.
+You can also add to our repository and contribute to the largest database of water fountains in Australia - completely for free!
 This was my app attempt for the Premiers Coding Competition QLD 2025.

 You can access **WaterNearMe** at https://waternearme.au